 In philosophy, however, Carr was of international, not only national, importance.
 He was able to attract Jacques Maritain and Etienne Gilson to St Michael’s Mediaeval Institute at a time when Maritain was arguably the most influential Catholic intellectual in the world and when Gilson had been offered a chair at Harvard.

-The heart of Carr’s vision was that neither Catholics nor Canadians needed to fear competition from any quarter.
+At the heart of Carr’s vision was the determination that neither Catholics nor Canadians needed to fear competition from any quarter.
 Instead, their calling was to immerse themselves in the widest possible world of their contemporaries — but without giving up their identity as Catholics or Canadians or, indeed, as Catholic Canadians.
 This was exactly the position described by McLuhan as one Catholic Canadian in the year before he came to St Michael’s:

 My increasing awareness has been of the ease with which Catholics can penetrate and dominate secular concerns — thanks to an emotional and spiritual economy denied to the confused secular mind.
 But this cannot be done by any Catholic group, nor by Catholic individuals, trained in the vocabularies and attitudes which make our [usual] education the feeble simulacrum of the world which it is.
 It seems obvious that we must confront the secular in its most confident manifestations, and, with its own terms and postulates, to shock it into awareness of its confusion, its illiteracy, and the terrifying drift of its logic.
 There is no need to mention Christianity.
 It is enough that it be known that the operator is a Christian.
 This job must be conducted on every front — every phase of the press, book-rackets, music, cinema, education, economics.
 Of course, points of reference must always be made.
 That is, the examples of real art and prudence must be seized, when available, as paradigms of future effort. (…) These can serve to educate a huge public, both Catholic and non-Catholic, to resist that swift obliteration of the person which is going on [today].
 (McLuhan to Clement McNaspy, SJ, Christmas 1945, Letters 180)